 Winemaking at the Chateau de Pintray

 While Jean Christophe works the winery, his charming wife, Anne, runs the Bed and Breakfast.
-As we pulled into Chateau de Pintray, Anne warmly greeted us, and we quickly came to the conclusion that she is a delightful bundle of joy and energy.
-After a quick tour of the chateau we realized that we had once again made the right choice of accommodations, and our only regret was that we could not stay longer.
+As we pulled into Chateau de Pintray, Anne warmly greeted us, and we quickly concluded that she is a delightful bundle of joy and energy.
+After a quick tour of the chateau, we realized that we had once again made the right choice of accommodations, and our only regret was that we could not stay longer.

 Chateau de Pintray has five very large, comfortable, and tastefully decorated rooms with two on the first floor and three on the upper level.
 Two of the rooms are family suites that have two sleeping areas for those traveling with children.
 The bathrooms are clean and spacious and our room had a picturesque view out to the vineyard.

 The first floor of Chateau de Pintray contains a wonderful common room with a large fireplace, plenty of comfortable seating, lots of reading material on the area, and a refrigerator for storing food or your favorite beverage.
 The nearby breakfast room has a large table to accommodate all guests, and there is even a billiards table should you want to shoot a little pool.
 If the weather allows there is an outdoor sitting area, and by all means take a stroll around the property and through the vineyard.
 It is here that you will realize just how quiet and peaceful the area is.
 Set a few hundred meters off the road, Chateau de Pintray really is the quintessential French country setting.